geoffreylitt/wildcard-onward-paper/paper.md

 Table-driven customization relates to existing work in many areas.
 In particular, our goals overlap with many software customization tools, and our methods overlap with direct manipulation interfaces for working with structured data, including visual database query systems and spreadsheets.
 We explore these connections and more in [@sec:related-work].

 # Examples {#sec:examples}

+_todo: maybe redo this as a separate example to avoid self plagiarism?_

 To concretely illustrate the end user experience of table-driven customization, here are several real examples of using the Wildcard browser extension to customize websites.